nightrome/matconvnet-calvin/README.md

   - setup();

 **Usage:**
 - **E2S2**: Run demo_e2s2().
 This trains a region-based end-to-end network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The script automatically extracts Selective Search region proposals from the dataset.
 To limit the high GPU memory requirements (~6GB), the default setting uses tied weights (Sect.
 3.3 of \[2\]).
 The network is trained with an inverse-class frequency weighted loss (Sect.
-3.3 of [2]).
+3.3 of \[2\]).
 The results should be around TBD!!.
 - **FCN**: Run demo_fcn().
 This trains an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The performance varies a bit compared to the implementation of [3], as they first train FCN-32s and use it to finetune FCN-16s.
 Instead we directly train FCN-16s.
-The results should be around pixelAcc: 83.8%, meanAcc: 48.8%, meanIU: 36.7%
+The results should be around pixelAcc: 83.8%, meanAcc: 48.8%, meanIU: 36.7%.
+For weakly and semi supervised training \[4,5\], see the options in fcnTrainGeneric().
 - **Fast R-CNN**: TBD

 **References:**